Otterbein, Baltimore

 Otterbein is a small neighborhood of historic rowhouses in Baltimore, Maryland, United States.
 Otterbein is immediately southwest of, and in close walking distance to, the Inner Harbor.
 The neighborhood is very compact, entirely located between Hanover Street and Sharp Street, and between Barre Street and Henrietta Street.
 It is in small parts of zip codes 21201 and 21230.
-It is named for Old Otterbein Church (Baltimore, Maryland), located immediately north of the neighborhood.
+It is named for Old Otterbein Church, located immediately north of the neighborhood.

 History

 The original houses in the neighborhood were constructed in the 1840s and 1850s as single houses or as two-house "developments."
 The size of the houses, and the social status of their occupants, varied primarily based on their location within a square-block pattern.
 The largest homes and most affluent residents were located on the primary east-west streets (Barre, Lee, and Hill).
-These homes were built and lived in by a mixture of business people involved in leadership positions in some of the most important industries of the city, including construction (especially brick-making), shipping, shipbuilding, the Baltimore & Ohio Railroad, and retail sales.
+These homes were built and lived in by a mixture of business people involved in leadership positions in some of the most important industries of the city, including construction (especially brick-making), shipping, shipbuilding, the Baltimore and Ohio Railroad, and retail sales.

 Houses on the primary north-south streets (Sharp and Hanover) were smaller but still sizable for the time period.
 Residents in these homes were involved in many of the same industries as their wealthier neighbors, but usually in less-remunerative skilled or clerk positions.
 The smallest homes in the neighborhood were built on half-sized lots along the east-west and even north-south "alleys" on the interior of blocks formed by the primary streets (Welcome Alley, York Street, Comb Alley, Peach Alley).
 These homes were largely occupied by unskilled manual laborers or low-skill craftspeople, including cordwainers (cobblers), draymen, carters, factory workers, and construction laborers.
 In addition to the mix of social class and house size within a particular block, house size and social class also went slightly from higher to lower along a northeast to southwest gradient (richest people and largest homes to the north and east, diminishing in the southern and western parts of the neighborhood).
 In addition to this diversity in housing size, employment, and social class, the neighborhood was also a diverse mix of "native" whites, white immigrants from other states, established and prosperous German and Irish immigrants, newer and poorer German and Irish immigrants, and free blacks.

 Otterbein experienced a new wave of immigration in the late nineteenth and early-twentieth centuries by immigrants from Italy, Greece, Russia, and Poland.
 A Catholic church on Lee St. and an affiliated school on Hill St. helped serve many of these immigrants.
 The housing stock and overall affluence of the neighborhood declined throughout this period as wealthier families moved into larger homes in newly established neighborhoods farther away from downtown Baltimore.